BYO-NTP/tools/README.md

 <img src="https://byo-ntp.github.io/img/logo/BYO-NTP-logo.jpeg" alt="BYO-NTP logo" width="200"/>

-BYO-NTP is a resource for builders and aspiring builders of Network Time Protocol servers The project's main goal is to encourage new Stratum 1 NTP server builds.
+BYO-NTP is a resource for builders and aspiring builders of Network Time Protocol servers.
+The project's main goal is to encourage new Stratum 1 NTP server builds.
 We do this by providing:

 1. easy to follow instructions
 2. timely information